 “Wish we could hear what they’re saying,” MG notes.
 “I bet Elaine is joking about how easy their challenge turned out to be.”

 The room chuckles.
 “Glen is probably reminding everyone to stay sharp,” Blue adds.
 It’s what he would be afraid of, some sudden attack while their attentions are elsewhere.
 “Then coming up with ways to do that.
 Maybe they’re playing spotting games.”

 “First person who says something related to ‘grass’ ruins the game,” Taro says, and half the others immediately respond, “Bretta,” then laugh.

 Taro turns to Blue.
-“Would Surge do that?”
+“You know Surge best.”